 How to Calculate CFM for Your Shop

-Work on the total volume of air (in cubic feet) and divide by the exchange rate.
+Work on the total air volume (in cubic feet) and divide it by the exchange rate.
 The exchange rate is how quickly you want to replace the air.
+Measure cubic feet per minute and the measurement of the volume of the room, and divide by how quickly you want to replace the air.
 The result is the total CFM you need for your dust collection system.
 Many applications use more than one blower.
-Measure cubic feet per minute and the measurement of the volume of the room, and divide by how quickly you want to replace the air.
+See the Shop Fox 1666 below

 When do you need a dust collector?

-When you see, smell or taste the dust in your workspace, you need a dust collector.
+It would help if you had a dust collector when you see, smell, or taste the dust in your workspace.
 Dust particles change from dust to clouds.
 Metalworking projects like grinding, cutting, and welding produce a lot of contaminants.

 When you need to “air out” the work area, it is time you get a dust collector.
-There are small particulates that are too small to be seen by the naked eye.
+Small particulates are too small to be seen by the naked eye.
 Whenever you feel that the air is dirty, get a collector.
 That prevents diseases and reduces the costs of regulating temperature.
-The collector keeps you and your staff safe, thereby keeping up the regulatory standards.
+The collector keeps you and your staff safe, keeping up with the regulatory standards.

-When HVAC air filters are clogged with dust, use the dust collector, and it comes with filters and vents that collect dust.
+When HVAC air filters are clogged with dust, use the dust collector, which comes with filters and vents that collect dust.
 When small dust and fume particles are in the filters of HVAC systems, there are high possibilities of heating and cooling.

-When pieces of equipment are covered with a layer of dust, get a dust collector.
+When the machinery gets compromised, it constantly needs attention and repairs.
+When pieces of equipment are covered with dust, get a dust collector.
 Failure to get rid of the dust slows down performance.
 Dirt, dust, and debris make their way inside, interfering with the mechanics of the equipment.
 That also leads to broken equipment.
-When the machinery gets compromised, it constantly needs attention and repairs.

 How to decide which dust collector to buy

 - Consider the type of ducting materials that suit your collector.
 What determines your ducting is your budget and needs.
-Metal ducts are for industrial settings and not affordable, and however, it comes with high quality.
+Metal ducts are for industrial settings and are not affordable.
+However, it comes with high quality.

 - To set up your shop with permanent ductwork, decide what type of ducting to use.
 You have options to choose from depending on your budget and situation.
 A flexible hose is comfortable to work with.
 However, the hose is not very efficient over long runs.
 The corrugated interior walls produce turbulence in the airflow, reducing the performance.
 Using a 4″ PVC pipe brings good airflow.

-- Know your dust properties to have an idea of your dust and the progress the machine generates.
+- Know your dust properties to know your dust and the progress the machine generates.